I LOVE MY COLLECTORS! MY PROMISE TO YOU...

 If you are not totally thrilled with your order, please get in touch with us so we can make your order right. if something is not right with your order, please let us know within 10 business days by emailing us at firstname.lastname@example.org.
 Just let us know the problem and the order number and we will do all that we can to fix it.
 If you have any complaints or problems, we'd love to do whatever we can to fix this and get the correct order to you right away.

-We are now accepting returns on all items, with the exception of fabric by the yard and wallpaper.
+We are now accepting returns on most items, with the exception of commissions, special orders, rugs, fabric by the yard and wallpaper, as these are all custom made to order.
 We want you to be just thrilled with your purchase, so if you don't love it, simply ship it back in unused and resaleable condition to us within 10 days of when the item was delivered to you for a complimentary exchange, refund or store credit, less the shipping charges.
-Please email us at firstname.lastname@example.org for additional details on initiating a return.
+Please email us at email@example.com for additional details on initiating a return.

 Ship returns to: